Amanita verna: Toxicity

 Closely related to other deadly pure white amanitas, the fool's mushroom is one of the most poisonous mushrooms in the world.
 Just like the death cap, this organism contains a fatal dose of alpha-amanitin, which causes liver failure if not treated immediately.
 While this mushroom (along with many other deadly and edible fungi) also contains phallotoxins, these phallotoxins are not toxic to humans (when ingested) as they are poorly absorbed.

-This mushroom's toxicity and symptoms are similar, if not identical to that of the death cap.
+This mushroom's toxicity and symptoms are similar to that of the death cap.
+In fact, high-performance liquid chromatography analyses have shown that the concentrations of alpha-amanitin and beta-amanitin are higher in A. verna, potentially making it the most toxic Amanita species.
 Like other members of the subfamily Phalloideae, the fool's mushroom has been implicated in a number of serious or fatal poisonings.

 There are no negative symptoms from eating this fungus until 6–24 hours after ingestion.
 The first symptom is simply unease.
 Violent cramps and diarrhea follow.
-On the third day, the same symptoms repeat themselves, but while to many this may seem like a sign of recovery, most of the time it is simply a herald of the final onset of symptoms, which include kidney and liver failure due to amatoxins.
-At this point, drastic measures like liver transplant needs to be taken, or the victim will likely die.
+On the third day these symptoms remiss before the final onset of symptoms in following days, which include kidney and liver failure due to amatoxins.
+At this point, drastic measures like liver transplant need to be taken, or the victim will likely die.